GUI of Pmfort Silverstack in dark mode listing clips of a porject

 ARRIRAW is ARRI’s format for uncompressed, unencrypted, and uncompromised sensor data.
 It can be considered a digital version of the camera negative.
 ARRIRAW is the only format that fully retains the camera's natural color response and great exposure latitude as unprocessed sensor data.

-Like film negative, ARRIRAW data has to be developed – or rather processed – in order to convert the single channel image, which represents the raw Bayer pattern sensor readout, into a color image suitable for normal viewing.
-The originally recorded raw data remains pristine, always providing the flexibility to go back and refine the results.
+Like film negative, ARRIRAW data has to be developed – or rather processed.
+The processing step converts the sensor readout into a color image suitable for normal viewing.
+ARRIRAW conserves the originally recorded raw data for later use, providing the flexibility to go back and refine the results at any time.
 This makes ARRIRAW the perfect format for digital cinematography and high-quality visual effects production.

 Our camera line-up supports in-camera recording of ARRIRAW or MXF/ARRIRAW data.
 MXF/ARRIRAW is ARRIRAW within a container format (*.mxf), allowing each clip to be contained in just one file, as opposed to several thousand files, because with the regular ARRIRAW format (*.ari) every single frame is a separate file.

-The image above shows a single-channel capture from the sensor on the left, and on the right the reconstructed image facilitating the color filter array.
-Half of the reconstructed image's green values are interpolated from the surrounding photosites rather than captured, as are three-quarters of the red and three-quarters of the blue.
+The image above shows a single-channel capture from the sensor on the left, and the reconstructed image on the right.
+Utilizing the information about its color filter array half of the reconstructed image's green values are interpolated from the surrounding photosites rather than captured, as are three-quarters of the red and three-quarters of the blue.

 For VFX, however, the images are often processed using the native sensor pixel count and then downscaled to e.g. 4K or 2K at a later stage.
 Using this approach takes advantage of the luminance resolution, which correlates to the sensor pixel count.